deltxprt/coreos-ovh/README.md

 Unfortunatly, most of the time a reinstallation is the only solution, since the ignition file is only executed once.

 ## Reinstalling CoreOS
-A good thing to know is to use `wipefs -af /dev/nvme0n1` to wipe each disks and reboot again to be sure to have clean disks and avoir the `device busy, unable to write` issue on installation.
+A good thing to know is to use `wipefs -af /dev/nvme0n1` to wipe each disks and reboot again to be sure to have clean disks and have the `device busy, unable to write` issue on installation.

 ## The installation of CoreOS was a success, but i can't SSH to it
 ### Custom SSH port is setup